storacha/RFC/rfc/datawherehouse.md

 2. Service issues a receipt stating the URI of a write target for the client to write those bytes
 3. Client writes the bytes into the write target
 4. Client notifies the service that the bytes were written to the provided write target
-5. Service verifies that the bytes are stored in the provided write target
+5. Service verifies that the bytes are stored in the provided write target and writes a claim about it.
 6. Service issues a receipt stating bytes are being stored by the service.

 ![datawherehouse1](./datawherehouse/datawherehouse-1.svg)